601 Pennsylvania Avenue, NW

 Brandon Malzahn, Corporate Pastry Chef

 Brandon graduated from Johnson & Wales University with a degree in pastry arts.
 He has also studied specialty confection.
-Brandon has always appreciated education and made the Dean’s list while attending Johnson & Whales University.
+Brandon has always appreciated education and made the Dean’s list while attending Johnson & Wales.
 He was a lead in the pastry program at the University in 2003.
 He continues to learn and develop his craft each and every day by pushing himself and his team to become better.
-Brandon enjoys taking original flavors and giving them a twist, so people can have a new interpretation of the dessert while incorporating different textures.
-Brandon tries to make each guest have a palette experience they will never forget.
+Brandon enjoys taking original flavors and giving them a twist, incorporating different textures, so guests can have a new interpretation of the dessert.

-Prior to joining the team at Gruppo FT Restaurants, he worked at various upscale locations, such as the Ritz Carlton Hotel, Turnberry Isle Resort and Sofitel.
+Prior to joining the team at Gruppo FT Restaurants, he worked at various upscale hotel groups, such as the Ritz Carlton Hotel, Turnberry Isle Resort and Sofitel.
 He has also worked for James Beard Chefs such as Jose Andres and has trained under many MOF pastry chefs.

 Sharif Abdullaev, Restaurant Manager